Ticket to Ride (board game): Cities versions

 Cities versions maps are designed as standalone games featuring the original edition's standard gameplay, but with games that are shorter and smaller than the original edition.
 Each version in the cities line was designed for 2–4 players who are 8-years-old or older for a game lasting for 10–15 minutes.
 Allan J. Moon, when introducing the concept of the cities series, wrote "This is the fastest way for new players to enter the Ticket to Ride world, but it's also a rewarding fifteen minutes game for Ticket to Ride veterans."
 Each of the games in the cities series has a different unique additional scoring mechanism.

 1) Ticket to Ride: New York

 On 15 May 2018, Days of Wonder announced that a new "express" version of Ticket to Ride was being released called Ticket to Ride: New York, based on a 1960s map of the city of New York City (New York, United States).
-This version was released in North America and Europe in July 2018, at a suggested retail price of $20 (USD) and €20 respectively, being released in the United States on 8 July 2018 exclusively through Target stores.
+This version was released in North America and Europe in July 2018, and was released in the United States on 8 July 2018 exclusively through Target stores.

-This version has a BoardGameGeek "complexity rating" of 1.25 out of 5 The unique point scoring feature was the claiming routes into tourist attraction destinations.
+This version has a BoardGameGeek "complexity rating" of 1.25 out of 5.
+The unique point scoring feature was the claiming routes into tourist attraction destinations.
 Instead of trains, the playing pieces were taxis.
 The transportation cards represented a variety of common New York transport options: